sanjayyanadi/EDA-Telecom-Churn-Analysis/README.md

 HEAT MAP WITH RESPECT TO TELECOM DATASET:

-From above the graph, we can see that linear dependency between minutes and charge with respect to day, evening, international, and night.
+From Heatmap, we can see that linear dependency between minutes and charge with respect to day, evening, international, and night.

 CONCLUSIONS: